The Battle of Neville’s Cross

 Following the resounding victory over the French at Crecy in August 1346 by the English King Edward III, the French King Philip invoked the terms of the Auld Alliance and asked his ally, King David II of Scotland, to retaliate by invading England.

-After rampaging their way through Northumberland for a few weeks, the 12,000 strong Scottish army arrived outside the gates of Durham on 16th October 1346.
+After rampaging their way through Northumberland for a few weeks, the 12,000 strong Scottish army arrived outside the gates of the city of Durham on 16th October 1346.

 Waiting for their payment of £1,000 in protection money to arrive, the Scots were blissfully unaware that an English force comprising some 7,000 men raised from the northern counties of England had been quickly mobilised by William Zouche, the Archbishop of York.